Table of Contents

 So let's examine the key architectural principles of microservices and, more importantly, let's focus on how they can be used in practice.

-You’re likely doing one of two things when it comes to microservices: you’re either building your software application from scratch or you’re converting existing applications/services into microservices.
+You’re likely doing one of two things when it comes to microservices: you’re either building your software application from scratch or you’re converting an existing applications/services into microservices.
 Either way, it’s important that you properly decide the size, scope and the capabilities of the microservices.
 This is perhaps the hardest thing that you initially encounter when you implement MSA in practice.

-Here's some of the key practical concerns and misconceptions on the matter:
+Here are some of the key practical concerns and misconceptions on the matter:

 - Lines of code/team size are lousy metrics: There are several discussions on deciding the size of microservices based on the number of lines of code of the implementation or its team's size (i.e. two-pizza team).
-However, these are considered to be very impractical and lousy metrics, because we can still develop services that completely violate microservice architectural principles with less code and two-pizza-teams.
+However, these are considered to be very impractical and lousy metrics, because we can still develop services that completely violate MSA principles with less code and two-pizza-teams.

-- 'Micro' is a bit of a misleading term: Most developers tend to think that they should try make the service as small as possible.
+- 'Micro' is a bit of a misleading term: Most developers tend to think that they should try to make the service as small as possible.
 This is a misinterpretation.

-- In the SOA/web services context, services are often implemented at different granularities — from a few functions to several dozens of functions.
-Having webservices and rebranding them as microservices is not going to give you any benefits of MSA.
+- In the SOA/web services context, services are often implemented at different granularities — from a few capabilities to several dozens of capabilities.
+Having web services and rebranding them as microservices is not going to give you any benefits of MSA.

-So, then how should we properly design services in an MSA?
+Then how should we properly design services in an MSA?

-- Single Responsibility Principle (SRP): Having a limited and a focused business scope for a microservice helps us to meet the agility in development and delivery of services.
+- Single Responsibility Principle (SRP): Having a limited and focused business scope for a microservice helps us to meet the agility in development and delivery of services.

 Figure 3: Using REST interfaces to expose microservices

 When you have a business capability implemented as a service, you need to define and publish the service contract.
 In traditional monolithic applications, we barely find such features to define the business capabilities of an application.
-In the SOA/Web services world, WSDL is used to define the service contract, but WSDL is not the ideal solution for defining a microservices contract as it does not deal with REST as a first-class citizen.
+In the SOA/web services world, WSDL is used to define the service contract.
+But WSDL is not the ideal solution for defining a microservices contract as it does not deal with REST as a first-class citizen.

-Since we build microservices on top of REST architectural style, we can use the same REST API definition techniques to define the contract of the microservices.
+Since we build microservices on top of the REST architectural style, we can use the same REST API definition techniques to define the contract of the microservices.
 Therefore, microservices use the standard REST API definition languages, such as Swagger and RAML, to define the service contracts.

 Figure 4: Monolithic application uses a centralized database to implement all its features